-This is a resource for parents who are looking for ideas around kids giving back in terms of time, or by gifts or charitable donations of just kids volunteering ideas.
-Brisbane is definitely a wonderful city of the world to live in but there are still many people who struggle to live on a day to day basis.
+This is a resource for parents looking for ideas around kids giving back in terms of time, or by gifts or charitable donations of just kids volunteering ideas.
+Brisbane is definitely a wonderful city of the world to live in but there are still many people who struggle to live on a day-to-day basis.

 Brisbane Basket Brigade

-By the beginning the of December, we’ll have full baskets to give to Brisbane families in need.
-These items are things that won’t break the bank, like tinned vegetables, pasta and some small treats.
-On average, the items cost less than $4 per week and make a world of difference.
+By the beginning of December, we’ll have full baskets to give to Brisbane families in need.
+These items like tinned vegetables, pasta, and some small treats won’t break the bank.
+On average, the items cost less than $4 per week and make a difference.

 BCC Library Amnesty

-This year, Council’s library amnesty will donate all food to Foodbank Queensland, an organisation that distributes food to charities and community organisations who assist those in need.
+This year, Council’s library amnesty will donate all food to Foodbank Queensland, which distributes food to charities and community organisations that assist those in need.
 Find out more

 Kmart Wishing Tree Appeal

-Alternatively, you can leave your gift at the express drop off point located at the front of the store.
+Alternatively, you can leave your gift at the express drop-off point at the store’s front.
 A Salvation Army representative will then collect the gifts from Kmart stores and oversee their distribution to those in need.